Japanese art: Early Jōmon period

-During the Early Jōmon period (5000–2500 BCE), villages started to be discovered and ordinary everyday objects were found such as ceramic pots purposed for boiling water.
-The pots that were found during this time had flat bottoms and had elaborate designs made out of materials such as bamboo.
-In addition, another important find was the early Jōmon figurines which might have been used as fertility objects due to the breasts and swelling hips that they exhibited.
+During the Early Jōmon period (5000–2500 BCE), villages started to be discovered and ordinary everyday objects were found such as ceramic pots for boiling water.
+The pots found during this time had flat bottoms and elaborate designs made out of materials such as bamboo.
+It is believed that some early Jōmon figurines may have been used as fertility objects based on their breasts and broad hips.